 Click here: Timeline PDF to bring up the timeline as a PDF document.
 You can then click on the individual events to see more information if you want.
 Exploring this version of the timeline is optional!

 ©1986 Christe Ann McMenomy

-In the late 1960s, the city of York in northern England began an immense engineering project beneath the central tower of York Minster, its medieval cathedral origianlly built between 1280 and 1472.
-The enormous weight of the central tower was compressing the ground on which its stone pillars stood, deing the tower spans and threatening eventual collapse of the structure.
-Civil engineers planned to put concrete "shoes" around the base of the stone pillars and send steel rebar through the stone and concrete to ddistribute the weight of the pillars across more surface area.
+In the late 1960s, the city of York in northern England began an immense engineering project beneath the central tower of York Minster, its medieval cathedral originally built between 1280 and 1472.
+The enormous weight of the central tower was compressing the ground on which its stone pillars stood and threatening eventual collapse of the structure.
+Civil engineers planned to put concrete "shoes" around the base of the stone pillars and send steel rebar through the stone and concrete to distribute the weight of the pillars across more surface area.